Barbary lion: Former distribution and habitat

 In the 1830s, lions may have already been eliminated along the coast of the Mediterranean Sea and near human settlements.
 In Libya, the Barbary lion persisted along the coast until the beginning of the 18th century, and was extirpated in Tunisia by 1890.
 By the mid-19th century, the Barbary lion population had massively declined, since bounties were paid for shooting lions.
-The cedar forests of Chelia and neighbouring mountains in Algeria harboured lions until about 1884.
+The cedar forests of Chelia and neighbouring mountains in Algeria harboured lions until about 1884; it inhabited the forests and wooded hills of the Constantine Province southward into the Aurès Mountains and was sighted in the hilghlands between Ouarsenis in the west to the Chelif River plains in the north, and the Pic de Taza in the east.
 The Barbary lion disappeared in the Bône region by 1890, in the Khroumire and Souk Ahras regions by 1891, and in Batna Province by 1893.

-The last recorded shooting of a wild Barbary lion took place in 1942 near Tizi n'Tichka in the Moroccan part of the Atlas Mountains.
-A small relict population may have survived in remote montane areas into the early 1960s.
-The last known sighting of a lion in Algeria occurred in 1956 in Beni Ourtilane District.
+The last recorded shooting of a Barbary lion took place in 1942 near Tizi n'Tichka in the Moroccan part of the Atlas Mountains, and the last known sighting of a lion in Algeria occurred in 1956 in Beni Ourtilane District; a small relict population may have survived in remote montane areas in Algeria into the early 1960s and in Morocco until the mid-1960s.